 • You can only use Smart Bidding

-How do I create a Performance Max campaign in Google Ads?
+How to set up a Performance Max campaign in Google Ads

 1. Create a new campaign and choose your goal